This post may contain affiliate links. For more information click here!

 11. Check out the view at Cé La Vie

-On Wednesdays after 22.00, I recommend going to Cé La Vie on the 57th floor of the Marina Bay Sands hotel.
-There is a magnificent view of the city, free entrance and a complimentary drink.
+On Wednesdays after 22.00, I recommend going to Cé La Vie on the 57th floor of the Marina Bay Sands Hotel.
+There is a magnificent view of the city, a free entrance, and a complimentary drink.
 We enjoyed a tasty GT and were in absolute awe of the magnificent skyline.

 12. Take a stroll in Chinatown

-Chinatown is my favourite area in Singapore.
+Chinatown is my favorite area in Singapore.
 The neighbourhood has everything from colourful Chinese shophouses and restaurants to hostels and bars.
-The Chinatown hawker centre or Night Market is incredible for all kinds of delicious cheap eats.
+The Chinatown hawker center or Night Market is incredible for all kinds of delicious cheap eats.
 Chinatown is one of the more affordable areas that needs a spot in the top 18 best free things to do in Singapore.

 13. Walk the Southern Ridges

 The Southern Ridges is one of Singapore’s walking trails.
 It goes through a big forest and crosses the highest bridge in Singapore.
 If you’re looking to leave the city for a morning and burn those GT calories, you’ll do great here.
 Just keep in mind that it can be extremely hot in Singapore, so pick your moment wisely and bring lots of water and sunscreen.

 There is a giant statue of a lion’s heads on a fish body spewing water into the marina in Marina Bay.
 This lovely weird creature is called Merlion and became Singapore’s worldwide mascotte.
 Hop on over and take a selfie with this magical creature.

 15. Relax at Sentosa island

 Sentosa Island is Singapore’s beach island where you can easily spend a day relaxing.
 The beaches are free, and so are the beach courts.
 Every night at 11pm there also is a free special laser effects show.
 Enjoy a day sunbathing, playing beach volleyball and in the evening check out the laser show.